CharellKing/TimePass/README.md

 ### automake.sh
     #be fully compatible with bash, not others scripts. the argument is optional;
+    #for convenience, execute automake.sh to finish above two steps
     sudo bash automake.sh [insall-path]
-    (for convenience, execute automake.sh to finish above two steps)

 ### autoclean.sh
     #installed path mush be correspondence between autoinstall.sh
+    #for convenience, execute autoclean.sh to clean all the intermediate files and installed files
     sudo bash autoclean.sh [install-path]

-(for convenience, execute autoclean.sh to clean all the intermediate files and installed files)

 Improvment
 --------------------